Weyl's law for singular Riemannian manifolds: Introduction

 To quantify the rate of growth of the volume at the singularity, let $\M_{\varepsilon}^\infty$ be the set at distance greater than $\varepsilon>0$ from the metric boundary, and define

-Our first result, proved in Section \ref{s:weyl}, is the following. \begin{theorem} Let $\M$ be a $n$-dimensional Riemannian manifold with compact metric completion and satisfying Assumption~\ref{a:singularity}.
-Then, there exist $C_{\pm}>0$ and $\Lambda>0$ such that

-\end{theorem} It is not clear whether the limit for $\lambda \to \infty$ exists in our general setting.
-Our second result, proved in Section \ref{s:exact}, is a precise Weyl's law under an additional assumption on the volume growth, ruling out rapid oscillations and growth.
-Recall that $\vv$ is slowly varying at infinity if $\vv(a\lambda)\sim \vv(\lambda)$ as $\lambda \to \infty$ for all positive $a$, see \cite{regularvariation}.
-Some examples of slowly varying functions are $\log \lambda$, the iterates $\log_k \lambda= \log_{k-1}\log \lambda$, rational functions with positive coefficients formed with the $\log_k \lambda$. \begin{theorem} Let $\M$ be an $n$-dimensional Riemannian manifold with compact metric completion and satisfying Assumption~\ref{a:singularity}.
+Our main result is a precise Weyl's law under an additional assumption on the volume growth, ruling out rapid oscillations and growth.
+See Theorem \ref{t:weylexact}. \begin{theorem} Let $\M$ be an $n$-dimensional Riemannian manifold with compact metric completion and satisfying Assumption~\ref{a:singularity}.
 Then, if $\vv$ is slowly varying, we have